robertschmidt54/AdvancedUnixTutorial/README.md

 ### Rob Schmidt
 Tutorial for workshop given on 3/20/21

 This is the second in a series of tutorials for the Bioinformatics and Computational Biology workshop series on Unix.
-In this tutorial we will cover some more advanced Unix topics and run through a quick RNA Seq alignment and count using real (but reduced) data.
+In this tutorial we will cover some more advanced Unix topics.

 # Let's get started: Why do we even want to learn about Unix?
 Linux/Unix has become the standard operating system for high performance computing clusters (HPCs) all around the globe.
 If you want the power of an HPC you need to learn the fundamentals of Unix.
 Plus almost all of the most popular bioinformatics tools are used on the commandline.
 Trust me it may look intimidating at first, but I hope you are finding it is not as hard as you may have thought.